leirechr/ReadmeEnergy/BLANK_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repository is part of the project for Advance Energy Insights.
+This repository is part of the project for Advance Energy Insights where we are aiming to provide with regression tools for energy forecasting, baselining and benchmarking.

 The project can be divided in two categories:

 **1. Forecasting Regression Tool:** This tool provides with a forecast of energy consumption in a frequency of hours and days.